Bizzozero

 Bizzozero (Biggioeugiar in the Varesino dialect), is a frazione of the comune of Varese, Lombardy, Italy.
 It was an independent comune until 1927, when it became a frazione of Varese, after it was nominated ‘Capoluogo’ of the Province of Varese.

 Etymology

-The name Bizzozero comes from the medieval noble family of the same name, originally from the Valle Olona, and ruled Bizzozero during the medieval period.
+The name Bizzozero comes from the medieval noble family of the same name, originally from Valle Olona, and ruled Bizzozero during the medieval period.
 The family's castle is still present today.

 History

 Prehistoric Era

 A prehistoric tomb, found in 1881 in Bizzozero, dated from the 3rd century BC, indicated the presence of the Insubres, a population of Celtic origin, who resided in the area.
 The tomb contained various pieces of jewellery, such as bracelets, and a jar.
 The presence of the Insubres was confirmed after more stone tombs were found.

 Roman Era

 In the 2nd century BC, after the conquest of Varese by the Romans, a settlement was established in Bizzozero.
 In the 18th century, a series of tombs were found by Nicolò Sormanni, prefect of the Biblioteca Ambrosiana of Milan.
 The Roman presence in Bizzozero can be confirmed with a series of roads, still existent today, passing by the Church of Santo Stefano.